lubiah/kudadamold/src/routes/blog/_blog/the-flames-game/index.md

 So, the relationship between _"Tony Stark"_ and _"Pepper Stark"_ is Marriage.

+​

 ## Conclusion

 So fellas, that's all about the FLAMES game.
-Go ahead and try it out.
+Also, I have built an online version of the flames game.

+You can [play it here](https://flames-game.netlify.app/).
+Make sure to write out your thoughts in the comment section